ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

 \subsection{Interpretable Query Execution}

 After retrieval, we get a final candidate logical form list $\mathcal{C}^{\prime\prime}$, which we sequentially iterate through the logical form $F \in \mathcal{C}^{\prime\prime}$ and convert to the equivalent of the SPARQL query $q=\Convert(F)$.
 When the first $q$ that can be executed against KB $\mathcal{K}$ is found, we execute to get the final answer set $A=\Execute(q|\mathcal{K})$.
 With this approach, we can also get a complete reasoning path for natural language questions based on SPARQL query with good interpretability.
-To summarize, ChatKBQA proposes a thought taking both the advantages of using LLMs to do natural language semantic parsing for graph query generation and calling external KBs to interpretably reason with queries, which we name Graph Query of Thoughts (GQoT), a promising LLM+KG combination paradigm to better utilize the external knowledge, improve Q\&A's interpretability, and avoid LLM's hallucinations.
+To summarize, ChatKBQA proposes a thought taking both the advantages of using LLMs to do natural language semantic parsing for graph query generation and calling external KBs to interpretably reason with queries.